whitneyburton/portfolios/students/1708-back/young-jung/20170922-young-jung-mod1.md

 the evaluation, with an extension.

-My least favorite I guess would be Black Thursday mostly because of how much of a mind bender some of the relationships can be but it's good practice.
+My least favorite I guess would be Black Thursday mostly because of how much of a convoluted some of the relationships can be but it's good practice.

 What did you learn from your independent projects?